buanzo/hume/README.md

 ## Transfer Methods

-Humed will support logstash, fluentd and kant.
+Humed currently supports logstash, syslog and remote syslog.

-Development will commence with logstash, then kant and finally fluentd, because I am not finding good fluent client/agent implementations in python3.
+Next feature is multiple transfers, and this will require a bit of refactoring, plus a threaded model.

-The logstash support will use python-logstash-async.
+In the future it will probably support fluentd and kant (our own query database / tool / dashboard system).

-Kant will be our simple alternative to the aforementioned technologies, with included dashboard.
+Development will continue with logstash, then kant and finally fluentd, because I am not finding good fluent client/agent implementations in python3.

-A querytool for local humed instances (and potentially/desirably for kant) will be developed.
+The logstash support uses python-logstash-async.

 # DEVELOPMENT NOTES